 Public Transport in Dubrovnik – Airport Buses

-There are regular shuttle buses connecting Dubrovnik Airport with the city.
-The bus makes two stops – at Pile Gate, just outside the Old Town, and at the main bus station.
+There are regular shuttle buses connecting Rudjer Boskovic Dubrovnik Airport with the city.
+The bus makes two stops on the way to Dubrovnik – by Ploce Gate, just outside the Old Town, and at the main bus station.

 You can see the timetable of the shuttle bus on the Platanus website, although buses are generally timed to coincide with flight arrivals.
 (And departures, for buses going to the airport.)